Part 8: The fuller prototype

 uv run pytest tests/test_agent_with_skills.py -v -s

-These tests call an LLM, so they are slower and can be less deterministic than the loader tests.
-They are still useful because the main behavior is not only parsing files.
-The model must decide to call the right tool.
+These tests call an LLM, so they're slower and can be less deterministic than the loader tests.
+They're still useful because the behavior under test isn't only parsing files: the model has to decide to call the right tool.

 Continue with Q&A: skills and commands for side questions from the live session.